anilsenay/nextjs-instagram-clone/README.md

   <br><br>
   Best thing of building with vercel like websites is that when you change anything, I mean push a new commit, it will be re-builded again and published.
   <br><br>
   <b>Note:</b> Somehow, photo slide is not working well as it is in localhost.
 You need to go next photo and come back to fix it.
-I will not work on cause of the problem as this is already an example project and already spent 2 days on this.
+And sometimes stories' arrow buttons do not rendering, you should refresh page.
+I will not work on cause of problems as this is already an example project and already spent 2 days on this.
 But I am open for pull requests ^^
 </p>